obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ( (tag includes #XX) AND (tag includes #YY) ) OR (tag includes #ZZ)
 ````

-When building a complex combination of expressions, it is safest to use `(` and `)` liberally, so you can be confident you get your intended behaviour.
+When building a complex combination of filters, it is safest to use `(` and `)` liberally, so you can be confident you get your intended behaviour.

 ## Boolean Operators